DragoQC/Hytale_LXC_server_setup/README.md

 ## 🔐 Authentication (required)

-> - After the server starts for the first time, authenticate it:
+> **After the server starts for the first time, authenticate it:**
 > - Open the URL shown in the terminal
 > - Enter the provided authorization code
 > - Wait for the CLI to continue automatically

-> Once the server console is available, run:
+- Once the server console is available, run:
 ```bash
 /auth login device
 /auth persistence Encrypted